 3) Use a spiritual journal to take notes as you go.
 A good strategy is to write the main points and leave space to fill in more data later if you encounter upsetting, problematic typologies within the memories.
 Again, it’s common for more data to surface after the exercise.

 Unlocking The Subconscious Mind and Memory

-When we talk about unlocking the mind or memory, we are referring to the meaning attached to these internal movies.
+When we talk about unlocking the mind or memory, we refer to the meaning of these internal movies.